RunningZeus5334/ZMQ_PICO_RGBcontroller/README.md

 - Running ZMQ service on pico if possible

 ## Comments
 Clear explanation about different services.
-Also what if i want to change more than 1 led at a time. gotta think about it. wat if we want to change all the leds once. or turn them all off. how about the other services. is that another pico? or is it the same pico. the server is a translator for tcp communication.
+Also what if i want to change more than 1 led at a time. gotta think about it. wat if we want to change all the leds once. or turn them all off. how about the other services. is that another pico? or is it the same pico.
+Topic: ``Servocontroll?Pico1>Servo1>50`` the server is a translator for tcp communication.